 Whatever colour you’ve opted for, it’s important to think about your hair texture when creating a washing schedule.
 Natural hair tends to be dryer than other types so if you have dyed your natural locks, it may be best to only wash them once a week.

 Fine hair, on the other hand, may need to be washed up to every other day.
-This is due to the natural build up of sebum and oils in the hair that can weigh it down and make it appear flat.
+This is due to the natural build-up of sebum and oils in the hair that can weigh it down and make it appear flat.

-Step away from your regular shampoo.
+Step away from your regular shampoo!
 Coloured hair needs to be washed with formulas that are up for the task.
 During the dyeing process the hair is damaged and the cuticle (the surface of the hair) can be chipped making it appear rough or dull.
 Francesca adds, “as the natural protective barrier of the hair is damaged during this process, it allows hair colour to leach out, fading with time.”
 Ultimately, leaving you will less vibrant locks.

 If you’re a new (or seasoned) blonde, add an illuminating or toning shampoo and conditioner into your shower routine to help keep your shade on point.
 Whether you’ve opted for a subtle balayage or a bold, bleached look, pick products that are tailored to your tone.
-We suggest using the TONI&GUY Illuminate Blonde Shampoo and Conditioner to nourish the hair to add shine and enhance the vibrancy of lighter locks.

 They can do.
 According to Francesca, “hot water opens up the hair cuticle possibly making more colour leach out.”
 In contrast, cold water tends to ‘seal’ the cuticle.
 That might be the case but, let’s be honest, we’re not all going to swap our hot showers in favour of an ice bath anytime soon.

-It’s best to simply be aware that the more time your rinse coloured hair under a hot water, the more it can loose its vibrancy.
+It’s best to simply be aware that the more time your rinse coloured hair under hot water, the more it can lose its vibrancy.
 As such, giving the hair a quick blast of cold water or placing a shower cap over your hair after it’s been washed are two much easier (and less chilly) ways to protect coloured hair.

-Bad news, beach worshipers: spending too much time in direct sunlight can cause your colour to fade.
+Bad news, beach worshippers: spending too much time in direct sunlight can cause your colour to fade.
 Your best course of action?
 The next time you’re reclining poolside, make sure to cover your head with a hat or scarf to keep your hair as shaded as possible.
 It’s also important to wash your hair post-swim with a shampoo that is formulated to help nourish the hair.
 Chemicals found in most pools like chlorine can leave the hair feeling, and looking brittle.
 (Remember: dryer locks = duller-looking colour.)

 As coloured hair can be more vulnerable to heat, protecting your tresses when using styling products is also a key step.
 Do this by including a heat protectant spray in your styling routine if you’re using any kind of heated tool.
 This will help stop coloured hair feeling dry or damaged.
-Both of which can lead to your colour looking more dull over time.
+Both of which can lead to your colour looking duller over time.